GovReady/CUB/README.md

 ### selector.py (experimental)

-Given a JSON combined component file produced by `combine.py` and a control selector specification file, `selector.py` produces a new JSON file collated by the control sets specified in the specification file.
+Given a JSON combined component file produced by `ssp.py combine` and a control selector specification file, `selector.py` produces a new JSON file collated by the control sets specified in the specification file.
 It can optionally write markdown files for each control set.